Zeynep-gul/Animal-Detection-with-YOLOv8/README.md

-# time-series-analysis-and-forcasting
-Montly Sunspots-Time Series Analysis and Forecasting
+# Animal Detection with YOLOv8